VishaL6i9/Image-Processing-Web-Appliction/README.md

 ## Overview

-The Image Processor Frontend is a React application that allows users to upload, process, and download images.
-It provides various image processing functionalities such as inverting colors, flipping, rotating, resizing, and converting to grayscale.
+The Image Processor Frontend is a React application designed to allow users to upload, process, and download images.
+It offers various image processing functionalities such as inverting colors, flipping, rotating, resizing, and converting to grayscale.
 The frontend interacts with a backend API to handle image uploads and processing.

 ## Features